KatherineMichel/portfolio/doc/2024-recap.md

 Continuing with my wellness activities, my doctor and I created a comprehensive annual preventative care plan going into the future.
 I completed a full physical, mammogram, colon cancer screening, and got up-to-date with my vaccinations.
 I feel fortunate to be "healthy as a horse."

-To improve my longterm health, I've begun to "eat the rainbow" often at home and work.
+To improve my longterm health, I've cut back on animal products and now "eat the rainbow" often at home and work.

 ![](2024-recap-images/salad-bar.jpg)
 Beautiful salad bar at JPMorganChase Plano